module-federation/module-federation-examples/cypress/README.md

 - If a suitable block does not exist, consider if it is necessary to create a new one with a clear and understandable name;
 - Try to avoid duplicating `constants` by utilizing existing ones
 - If a constant appears to be common, but has an incorrect name, please rename it correctly (e.g. `buttonText` to `commonButtonText`) and make sure to update all places where it is used.

+##### `commonData.ts`

+The main reason of commonData.ts file is to store test which can be used for multiple samples, for example if we declare similar array of data in multiple samples it can be moved to commonData.ts and called from this file instead of redeclaring multiple times

 ## Best Practices
 ### Add and Use data-e2e locators